7.5. Tuple

 if ((a, b) == (c, d)) { }

-Comparisons are performed pairwise, therefore only tuple values of the same type can be compared.
+Comparisons are performed pairwise.
+Two tuples are equal when for every expression pair, the equality operator returns true.
+Two tuples are unequal when one or more expression pair is unequal or the sizes mismatch.
 This table describes how the comparisons are completed, where t1 and t2 are tuple yielding expressions including literals:

 Operation